TMPatipolaarachchi/Real-Time-AI-IoT-Elephant-Detection-and-Acoustic-Deterrent-for-Sri-Lankan-Railways.-/README.md

 ## ⚠️ Risk Assessment Module

-When elephants are detected—especially in aggressive states or sensitive herd formations—the system performs a comprehensive risk assessment using:
+When elephants are detected—especially in aggressive states or speed or weather —the system performs a comprehensive risk assessment using:

 * Elephant behavior (normal or aggressive)
 * Elephant group classification
 * Distance between the train and elephants
 * Speed of the approaching train
-* Wheather
+* Weather

 The output is a **risk level** that guides alert severity and driver instructions.